hotdaamn/asuswrt-merlin-wiki/reducing-nvram-for-openvpn-certs.md

+# **DO NOT USE THIS FOR ASUS FIRMWARES ON OR GREATER THAN 378.55!!*

 ### Reducing nvram usage because of large certificates/date
 If you are like me, I run 2 vpn servers and 2 vpn clients at any time.
 I find that I always run very close to the edge of running out of nvram.
 What I do now is I use my jffs volume to hold the certificates rather than storing them in nvram.